PKWA Law Practice LLC

-If you wish to withdraw your consent to any use or disclosure of your personal data as set out above, you may contact us.
+If you wish to withdraw your consent to any use or disclosure of your personal data or confidential information as set out above, you may contact us.

-Please note that if you withdraw your consent to any or all or disclosure of your personal data, depending on the nature of your request, we may not be in a position to continue to provide our services to you.
+Please note that if you withdraw your consent to any or all or disclosure of your personal data or confidential information, depending on the nature of your request, we may not be in a position to continue to provide our services to you.
 Such withdrawal may also result in the termination of any agreement you may have with us.
 Our rights and remedies are expressly reserved in such event.

 A pixel tag, also known as a web beacon, is an invisible tag placed on certain pages of our website but not on your computer.
 Pixel tags are usually used in conjunction with cookies and are used to monitor the behaviour of users visiting the website.

-(a) have any questions or feedback relating to your personal data or our data protection policy;
+(a) have any questions or feedback relating to your personal data or confidential information or our privacy and confidential policy;

-(b) would like to withdraw your consent to any use of your personal data as set out in this data protection notice; or
+(b) would like to withdraw your consent to any use of your personal data or confidential information as set out in this privacy and confidentiality protection notice; or

-(c) would like to obtain access and make corrections to your personal data records,
+(c) would like to obtain access and make corrections to your personal data or confidential information records,

 you can approach us via the following channels: